The Situation: Were the Trump Trials Pointless?

 And, of course, the criminal process did not persuade the electorate either.
 A higher percentage of voters supported Trump this year than in either 2020 or 2016, in neither of which years he faced any indictments, let alone jury convictions.

-So was it all pointless—or worse yet, counterproductive?
-Did the majority of the American electorate merely not mind voting for a felon, or did people consider the felonies, proven and alleged, as positive qualifications for the job of president?
+So was it all pointless—or, worse yet, counterproductive?
+Did the majority of the American electorate merely not mind voting for a felon, or did people consider the felonies, proved and alleged, as positive qualifications for the job of president?
 Did people just hate Kamala Harris or the Democrats or “wokeism” or something else so much that the felonies faded in importance in comparison?
 Or was it issues—elevated prices, transnational migration, and transgender athletes—that made Trump’s criminality tolerable?
 I’m sure there are voters among the majority who supported Trump in each of these categories.
 But all of those voters have one thing in common: not having been persuaded by any combination of charges or trials or litigations that criminality is a pre-political disqualifier.

 Yet while the process failed, it was not entirely pointless.
 It served at least three functions that partially, though only partially, redeem it.